vineety/sparse_matrix_mult/README.md

 - **Multiple Output Formats**: Supports both sparse and dense matrix outputs, with options for symmetric or non-symmetric results.
 - **Triple Product Calculation**: Efficient computation of triple products A×B×A^T, often used in covariance and uncertainty calculations.

+## Recommendation
+-You will gain most benefit if you use openmp especially on computers with many cores and by using routines that result in symmetric matrices or dense matrices.
+These operations are common and quite useful.
+Performance will also vary based on compilers and sparsity patterns
+-In case of triple sparse product you might see very large gains.
+In python result of sparsexsparse is sparse but in these routines it can be dense or sparse.

 ## Requirements

 - C/C++ compiler with OpenMP support (e.g., gcc, clang, or MinGW on Windows)